wdecoster/DEA.R/README.md

 - Creates detailed tables and lists of differentially expressed genes

 ## Usage
-DEA.R [sampleInfoFile] [annotation.gtf]
+`DEA.R [sampleInfoFile] [annotation.gtf]`
 with:
 - sampleInfoFile:     file specifying samples and covariates (see further)
-- annotation.gtf      An annotation file in gtf format matching the reference genome used for alignment
+- annotation.gtf:      An annotation file in gtf format matching the reference genome used for alignment

 ## Structure sample info file
 The sample info file contains all information required for the script.